About a year ago, I told you all that I was living in a shed.

 Unless you count a short stint in a studio flat at university (WHICH I DON’T, because the walls were so thin it’d felt like I was sharing with my Kasabian-loving neighbour anyway), I had never lived alone before.
 It was jarring, and then it was so-exciting-I-am-going-to-scream, and then it was lonely, and then it was okay-I-guess-some-of-the-time, and then it was quite-nice-actually, and now it has been a year.
 I have seen seasons here, all four of them.
 It has snowed and scorched and I have worn three layers under a dressing gown and sat on the carpet in my underwear thinking of ice.
 It is a luxury in a million ways — there is something tingly about walking into a space and knowing that it is yours and yours alone, made up of lots of things you consider to be good.
 It is a treat that no-one else can snack on; do whatever you want with it.
 Within reason, anyway.
 My landlord Anthony advises no candles, no pets, no clothes left to dry on the radiators lest you start a fire, but knock yourself out the rest of the time.
 GO TO TOWN.
 OR DON’T. STAY HOME, BECAUSE YOU LIKE IT HERE.

 Sometimes — not often — the space gets a little too much.
 At 6pm on a Wednesday night you will cook dinner and suddenly be struck, hard, that it is just you.
 There is no-one there to say “HOW WAS TODAY?” or “TELL ME MORE ABOUT BECKY’S BREAK-UP, IS SHE OKAY??”
 No real-life-person on the sofa to care that you saw a rabbit on your lunch break, or to rush to the rescue when you slip over in the shower and cry.
 Your shin will feature a dark rectangular bruise for two weeks and nobody will ask about it because nobody knows about it.
 Has it gone yet?
 No, look.
-You will feel sorry for all of the poor capillaries that did nothing wrong and wonder what is going on under your skin as you heal.
+You will feel sorry for all of the poor tiny capillaries that did nothing wrong and wonder what is going on under your skin as you heal.
 You won’t include Netflix in your Monday morning recap, because watching Netflix with whoever-you-live-with has the potential to be relayed as lazy weekend fun but doing it alone with a large bar of Dairy Milk just sounds a bit like nothing.
 When you live with someone else, nothing is nothing.
 Everything is a plan.

 But when you live on your own, everything is growth.
-You learn how to cure boredom; how to pull yourself back from sad Thursday evenings that would’ve floored you two years ago; how to be a better host; how to make decent social plans during the week instead of scuttling home to watch American sitcoms in the dark; how to assemble flatpack furniture that swears it requires two people; IT DOESN’T; how to sleep soundly despite knowing that if a murderer comes to call at 2am then there is no-one around to fight him off while you escape.
+You learn how to cure boredom; how to pull yourself back from sad Thursday evenings that would’ve floored you two years ago; how to be a better host; how to make decent social plans during the week instead of scuttling home to watch American sitcoms in the dark; how to assemble flatpack furniture that swears it requires two people; IT DOESN’T; how to sleep soundly despite knowing that if a murderer comes to call at 2am there is no-one around to fight him off while you escape.
 Every day can be a little drip-drip-drip of progress, everything can be a secret project that you work on when no-one else is around.

 Some nights, before I go to sleep, I make a list.
-There is a notebook on my bedside table with Aladdin on the front of it and a turquoise feather bookmark attached to it and at least once a week I pick it up and write at least three things from the day that I did well or am proud of.
+There is a notebook on my bedside table with Aladdin on the front of it and a turquoise feather bookmark attached to it and at least once a week I pick it up and write three things from the day that I did well or am proud of.
 ACHIEVEMENTS.
 SOMETHINGS.
 Some of them are small and some are bigger, like: I learned how to make aubergine lasagne, or I realised everything is uncertain at the moment but whatever the outcome it will all be okay because I was fine before this and I will be fine afterwards too.

 They are not things I would tweet about.
 They are not ~exciting announcements!!!~ and they are also not things that might surface naturally when I bump into someone from school in Tesco and they ask “so, what’s new?” while their baby stares at me.
 But they count.
 They count they count, and a lot of the time I feel like the most important achievements and somethings are these smaller, quieter ones we might not feel warrant sharing — the ones we keep chip-chip-chipping away at in the background while only those closest to us observe.
 I am living here alone, I am alone and I feel more myself because suddenly I have time to work out who that could be.
 I keep forgetting that this is all growth — it is scary as shit, but it is movement.